 ADVTRAC ON (if equipped).
 Displayed when the AdvanceTrac is ON.
 ADVTRAC OFF (if equipped).
 Displayed when the AdvanceTrac is OFF.

-TEMPORARY AWD LOCKED (vehicles equipped with

-AdvanceTrac® only).
-Displayed when the AWD system is updating its status of being locked.
+TEMPORARY AWD LOCKED (vehicles equipped with AdvanceTrac only).
+Displayed when the AWD system automatically locks to prevent damage from overheating.

-AWD LOCK OFF and AWD AUTO ON (vehicles equipped with AdvanceTrac® only).
-Displayed when the AWD is system is completely cooled down from being overheated.
+AWD LOCK OFF and AWD AUTO ON (vehicles equipped with AdvanceTrac[®] only).
+Displayed when the AWD system is completely cooled down from being overheated.